i-D stands in solidarity with the great city of manchester | read | i-D

 — Simon Donohue (@SimonDonohue) May 23, 2017

 At least 22 people have died, with 59 injured, following an explosion at an Ariana Grande concert in Manchester.
-Treated by Greater Manchester Police as "a terrorist incident until we have further information", the explosion took place at around 10:30PM as guests were leaving the foyer.
-The attack is thought to have been carried out by one man, who died in the blast, and is the deadliest such incident on UK soil since the 7/7 attacks in 2005.
+Treated by Greater Manchester Police as "a terrorist incident until we have further information," the explosion took place at around 10:30PM as guests were leaving the foyer, BBC reports.
+The attack is thought to have been carried out by one man, who died in the blast, and is the deadliest terrorist incident on UK soil since the 7/7 attacks in 2005.

 i-D stands in solidarity with the great city of Manchester and encourages anyone concerned about loved ones to contact the helpline on 0161 856 9400 and 0161 856 9900.